luckjiawei/n8n-nodes-dida/README.md

-# n8n-nodes-ticktick
+# n8n-nodes-dida

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.

 This is an n8n community node.
-It lets you use TickTick in your n8n workflows.
+It lets you use dida in your n8n workflows.

-TickTick is a comprehensive productivity app designed to help individuals and teams manage tasks, deadlines, and projects more efficiently.
-With its intuitive interface, TickTick allows users to easily create, organize, and prioritize tasks, set reminders, and track progress through various views such as lists, kanban boards, and calendars.
+dida is a comprehensive productivity app designed to help individuals and teams manage tasks, deadlines, and projects more efficiently.
+With its intuitive interface, dida allows users to easily create, organize, and prioritize tasks, set reminders, and track progress through various views such as lists, kanban boards, and calendars.

 [Installation](#installation)
 [Task Operations](#task-operations)